tjfontaine/cloudnative/observability-and-analysis/telemetry/grafana/linux.md

 This walkthrough is intended for use by people who would like to deploy Grafana and the OCI Data Source for Grafana on a local server.

+Make sure you have access to the [Monitoring Service](https://docs.cloud.oracle.com/iaas/Content/Monitoring/Concepts/monitoringoverview.htm) and that [metrics have been enabled](https://docs.cloud.oracle.com/iaas/Content/Compute/Tasks/enablingmonitoring.htm) for the resources you are trying to monitor.

 ## Install the Oracle Cloud Infrastructure CLI

 The [Oracle Cloud Infrastructure CLI](https://docs.cloud.oracle.com/iaas/Content/API/Concepts/cliconcepts.htm) provides you with a way to perform tasks in OCI from your command line rather than the OCI Console.
 It does so by making REST calls to the [OCI APIs](https://docs.cloud.oracle.com/iaas/Content/API/Concepts/usingapi.htm).
 We will be using the CLI to authenticate between our local environment hosting Grafana and OCI in order to pull in metrics.
 The CLI is built on Python (version 2.7.5 or 3.5 or later), running on Mac, Windows, or Linux.

 Begin by [installing the Oracle Cloud Infrastructure CLI](https://docs.cloud.oracle.com/iaas/Content/API/SDKDocs/cliinstall.htm).
 Follow the installation prompts to install the CLI on your local environment.
 After the installation is complete, use the `oci setup config` command to have the CLI walk you through the first-time setup process.
 If you haven't already uploaded your public API signing key through the console, follow the instructions [here](https://docs.us-phoenix-1.oraclecloud.com/Content/API/Concepts/apisigningkey.htm#How2) to do so.

+After the CLI has been configured, move the `~/.oci` folder to `/usr/share/grafana` and then change ownership of the `/usr/share/grafana/.oci folder` to the “grafana” user: `sudo chown -R grafana:grafana /usr/share/grafana/.oci`.

 ## Configure OCI Identity Policies